uol-j-lin/Personal-Portfolio/README.md

 # Personal Portfolio

-A personal static portfolio hosted with GitHub Pages, built using React and Bootstrap to showcase Github projects and skill set.
+A personal static portfolio hosted with GitHub Pages, built using React and Bootstrap to showcase GitHub projects and skill set.

 ### Live Demo: https://jjlin526.github.io